kleinee/jns/README.md

 to identify clients.
 Needless to say that the address range needs to be adjusted to suit your environment.

-* A smaller micro SD card would propbaly work since a zip file created for the final image has a size of around 2.75GB.
+* A smaller micro SD card would propbaly work since a zip file of the final image has a size of around 2.75GB.
 I made all efforts not to install components that we do no not really need.

 ## Installation of the Server Image
 We use the unattendend net installer maintained on [GitHub](https://github.com/debian-pi/raspbian-ua-netinst) to prepare a small Raspbian jessie server image that we can tweak to our needs.I to study the installation instructions on the repository and then perform the following steps in accordance with your environment.